Core messages

 - Adults: 0.4–4.2 µIU/L

-Hypothyroidism occurs when the thyroid gland produces too few hormones, which leads to a slowdown in metabolism.
+Hypothyroidism occurs when the thyroid gland produces too few hormones, leading to a slowing down of metabolism.
 The symptoms often develop gradually and can be varied:

-- Fatigue and weakness: Constant exhaustion despite sufficient sleep.
+- Fatigue and Weakness: Constant exhaustion despite adequate sleep.

-- Weight gain: Unexplained weight gain despite consistent diet.
+- Weight Gain: Unexplained increase despite consistent diet.

-- Cognitive problems: difficulty concentrating and memory problems.
+- Cognitive Problems: Difficulty concentrating and memory issues.

-- Menstrual disorders: Irregular or heavy bleeding in women.
+- Menstrual Disorders: Irregular or heavier bleeding in women.

-In contrast to hypothyroidism, in hyperthyroidism the thyroid produces too many hormones, which speeds up the metabolism.
-Typical symptoms are:
+In contrast to underactivity, the thyroid gland produces too many hormones in hyperthyroidism, which accelerates metabolism.
+Typical symptoms include:

 - Weight loss: Despite increased appetite.